SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE4/README.md

 ## Step 2: Add the variable to the tfvars file

 Now we need to specify the entitlements we want to create to the `terraform.tfvars` file.

-We want to addd the following entitlements to the subaccount:
+We want to add the following entitlements to the subaccount:

 - `alert-notification` service with the `standard` plan
 - `SAPLaunchpad` application with the `standard` plan
 - `hana-cloud-trial` service with the `hana` plan
 - `hana` service with the `hdi-shared` plan
 - `sapappstudiotrial` application with the `trial` plan

 Open the `terraform.tfvars` file and add the following code: